lovebrew/lovebrew.github.io/docs/compatibility/system-fonts.md

 ## Special Font Glyphs

-The Standard font on Nintendo 3DS holds the glyph data for various symbols, like the Play Coin icon.
+The Standard font on Nintendo 3DS and Wii U holds the glyph data for various symbols, like the Play Coin icon.
 However, these glyphs are stored in the Nintendo Extended Symbols font on Nintendo Switch.
+You can find [a reference sheet for the glyphs here](/images/nintendo_extended_glyphs_sheet.webp).

 Here is a basic example:

 ```lua title='main.lua'
 local utf8 = require("utf8")